pychuang/ll-api/doc/source/guide-participant.rst

 We advise you to first familiarize yourself with the :ref:`api-participants`.

-The code that implements a client that talks to this API should take the following logical steps:
+Code that implements a client that talks to this API should approximately take the following logical steps:

 #.
 Obtain queries
 #.
 For each query, obtain a doclist, a list of candidate documents